Skip to Content

 I love this delicate flower: the perfect companion to yellow, red, or white flowers.
 It likes full sun areas, moist but well-draining soil, and average watering.
 It’s a very low-maintenance plant.

-7. Balkan anemone
+Balkan anemone flower.

 This vibrant blue flower is so precious!
 A star in any garden will contrast with any other flower, creating an exciting dynamic.
 I love the striking shade of blue and the pretty yellows in the center.

-8. Bluebell
+8. Bluebell (Hyacinthoides non-scripta)

 Dainty bell-shaped blue flowers that bloom in the spring will surely catch your eye.
 I remember a forest full of these lovely flowers from my childhood.
 So pretty!

-blue hydrangea flowers
+blue hydrangea flower.

 I’m so intrigued with hydrangeas: I love how you can change their colors by soil composition.
-This blue hydrangea has such intense and vivid color!
+This blue hydrangea has such an intense and vivid color!
 It’s breathtaking.

 Check out these hydrangea companion plants.

-10. Cornflower
+10. Cornflower (Centaurea cyanus)

 This adorable flower pops up in the most unexpected places and beautifies wherever it grows.
 Cornflower is easy to care for and has a unique and lovely appearance.
 Different types of cornflowers can be of different colors.